mahendrapaipuri/ceems/website/docs/01-philisophy.md

 can be used together using PromQL to show the metrics of GPU metrics of a given compute unit.

+In the case of vGPUs supported by NVIDIA Grid, the energy consumed by each vGPU is estimated using the total energy consumption of physical GPU and number of active vGPUs scheduled on that physical GPU.
+Similarly, in the case of Multi GPU Instances (MIG), the energy consumption of each MIG instance is estimated based on the relative number of Streaming Multiprocessors (SM) and total energy consumption of the physical GPU.

 ## Performance metrics

 Presenting energy and emission metrics is only one side of the story.
 This will